trstringer/trstringer.github.io/_posts/2022-03-28-github-actions-manual-approval.md

 `manual-approval` will create a GitHub issue in the corresponding repository and assign the issue to the specified `approvers`.
 The workflow will continue when all approvers have responded with an approval comment (e.g. "approved", "LGTM!").
 Conversely, the workflow will fail if any of the `approvers` responds with a denial comment (e.g. "deny", "Denied!").

 Let's see this in action.
-Say you have a workflow that you want to pause prior to deploying.
-A workflow could look like this:
+Say you have a workflow that you want to pause prior to deploying:

 {% raw %}
 ```yaml